 From Weeze Airport

 It’s not so easy to get from Weeze Airport to Cologne.
 There is a regular bus that goes to Deutz Station for Euro 21.00 each way.
 The journey takes up to 2 hours.
 You can find out more about the bus timetables here.

 Getting Around Cologne

 The centre of Cologne is quite compact and the walk from the Main Station and Cathedral to Rudolfplatz or the Stadtgarten only takes 15 to 20 minutes at the most.
 However, should you want to save your legs and use public transport there is a great tram network in Cologne that you can use to get from market to market.
 You can download a map of the tram network from the website of the KVB here.
 One things to be aware of is that most of the ticket machines (including the ones on the trams) only take coins, which makes things a little difficult.
 There are ticket machines that take cards at the main station and Neumarkt.
 If you are doing a lot of travelling around the city you can buy a Tagesticket (Day ticket) for either 5 people or 1 person.
 The 5 person ticket is great value at only 12 Euros, but it is only valid after 9.30 in the morning.

 Coming By Car?

-If you are coming by car for a day trip to the markets, there are a few options.
+If you are coming by car for a day trip to the Cologne Christmas Markets, there are a few options.
 Rather than pay big parking fees in the centre, the best thing to do is park in one of the Park and Ride stations in Zone 1b.
 Then you can just buy a Tagesticket for 12.00 Euros and with free parking it should work out great value.
 The best choices on the West side of the city and close to the motorways are the tram station at the Rhein Energie Stadion or the train stop at Weiden West.

 If You Come – Drop Me a Line